ianmsgit/azure-docs/articles/azure-large-instances/what-is-azure-large-instances.md

 You can use ExpressRoute Local for cost-effective data transfer between your on-premises location and the Azure region you want.
 To extend connectivity across geopolitical boundaries, you can enable ExpressRoute Premium.

-ALI is provisioned within your Azure VNet server IP address range.
+Azure Large Instances (ALI) is provisioned within your Azure VNet server IP address range.

 :::image type="content" source="media/what-is-azure-large-instances/ali-networking.png" alt-text="Networking diagram of ALI for Epic diagram." lightbox="media/what-is-azure-large-instances/ali-networking.png" border="false":::